 Since General Foods was purchased in the 1980s, Calumet Baking Powder has carried on under the banner of another former Chicago business, Kraft Foods.

-Museum guest Kathleen Winchester recently reached out to us with a story passed down from her grandmother, Signa Westman Winchester, who had a unique job working as a Calumet Baking Powder representative, aka a "Calumet Girl," in 1920.
-The gig wound up changing the course of the young woman's life, and the generations that followed.
-I suppose you could call Signa a proud "veteran" of the Baking Powder War.
+Another visitor, Kathleen Winchester, shared a story passed down from her grandmother, Signa Westman Winchester, who had a unique job working as a Calumet Baking Powder sales representative, aka a “Calumet Girl,” in 1920.
+The gig wound up changing the course of the young woman’s life, and the generations that followed.
+I suppose you could call Signa a proud “veteran” of the Baking Powder War.

 Signa [pictured] was just 20 years old in 1920, but she’d been through plenty.
 During World War I, she’d taken an office job in the Seattle shipyards; a position she lost when the boys returned from Europe.
 The flu epidemic of 1918 had taken its toll on family and friends, as well.
 And so, when she heard about the Calumet company hiring young women to join its promotional tour as “lady representatives”—doing personal home demonstrations of Calumet’s superior baking quality—she jumped at the opportunity.

 “Grandmother was Swedish – they were the best cooks!” her granddaughter Kathleen says.
 “By the spring of 1920, she was out on a ‘Calumet Tour,’ joining some other girls from the Seattle area.
 The homes they visited were already scouted out and confirmed appointments were made.
 The girls were then taken to the homes, where they would bake for the woman of the house and show them how to bake with Calumet—the wondrous product they could now have in their possession.
 Each Calumet Girl had to have written consent from their parents to do this, and they were chaperoned wherever they went!”